mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

     /about/
     /license/

-You can also include your Markdown files in nested directories if that better suits your documenation layout.
+You can also include your Markdown files in nested directories if that better suits your documentation layout.

     docs/
         index.md